The Coherent-Constructible Correspondence and Homological Mirror Symmetry for Toric Varieties

 Abouzaid showed that one can smooth $\cT_{\vt,\vc,h}$ to obtain a tropical section $L'_{\vc,h}$ which is compact Lagrangian with boundary in $W_m^{-1}(0)$, a smooth hypersurface very close to $M_\infty$ (up to scaling).
 Then $L'_{\vc,h}$ is an object in $\cT Fuk((\bC^*)^2,W_m^{-1}(0))$.

 It is expected that the embedding $i_{\cT}$ in \eqref{eqn:TFuk} is a quasi-equivalence when $m=0,1$.
-(More generally, one expects such a quasi-equivalence for any smooth projective toric {\em Fano} variety.)
+(More generally, one expects such a quasi-equivalence for any smooth projective toric {\em Fano} variety.
+The case for $m=2$ is also a quasi-equivalence here.)
 When $m>2$, there are other bounded regions giving rise to Lagrangian sections which do not correspond to objects in $D Coh(\bF_m)$, so $i_{\cT}$ cannot be a quasi-equivalence.